1953 Winnipeg municipal election: Ward Three

-Wagner's votes and Rebchuk's surplus were not transferred, as it would not have effected the result.
+Rebchuk's 114 surplus votes were not transferred, as they could not possibly have put Wagner ahead of Penner.

+Wagner's votes were not transferred because with his elimination, the last seat was filled.

 Trustee results

 Ward One

 The school trustee election in Ward One yielded essentially the same result as the council election.
 The CCF ran a single candidate to prevent vote splitting, but the CEC nevertheless retained all three positions.
 The quota for election was 5,278 votes (25%).